Denmark - Formalities

 The importation of milk, dairy products and eggs as well as perishable meat or meat products is only permitted with a special licence.

 EU regulations apply concerning temporary importation of yachts.
-See EU VAT page for more information.
+See Noonsite's EU VAT page for more information.

 "Health Advice for Travellers" produced by the Department of Health can be obtained for UK travellers by phoning 0800 555777